patrickm68/news-feeder-nodejs/README.md

 This project is a proof of concept of a news feeder using NodeJS.
 It uses the Github API to fetch the relevant information from issues, releases..and then it generates a RSS feed with the latest news.

-The RSS feed is available at https://raw.githubusercontent.com/UlisesGascon/poc-nodejs-news-feeder/main/feed.xml
+The RSS feed is available at https://raw.githubusercontent.com/UlisesGascon/poc-nodejs-news-feeder/main/feed.xml and https://ulisesgascon.github.io/poc-nodejs-news-feeder/feed.xml

 In order to update the RSS feed, you need to trigger the Github Action `Populate Feed` [manually](https://github.com/UlisesGascon/poc-nodejs-news-feeder/actions/workflows/populate_feed.yml) or wait for the CRON job.